straz/artificialtrust/_articles/institution.md

 who create them.
 They can be organizations or networks of organizations, like the court system, the press, markets, hospitals, or corporations.
-They can be actionable ideas, like the idea of marriage, a college degree, or the idea of "an eye for an eye."
+They can be actionable ideas, like the idea of marriage, a college degree, bitcoin, or the idea of "an eye for an eye."

 You can tell that ants and people are social beings, because they create institutions.
 An institution is a durable information structure